 Phu Quoc International Airport (PQC) is located at the southern end of Long Beach, approximately nine kilometres from Duong Dong town.
 Opened in 2012, the new airport was built to accommodate larger aircraft and international flights.
-There are several flights a day from Ho Chi Minh City and Hanoi, and though Vietnam Airlines has had direct flights from Singapore and Siem Reap in the past, as of January 2016 there were no regularly scheduled international flights.
-Domestic flights are increased during high season.
+Domestic routes include Can Tho, Ho Chi Minh City, Da Nang and Hanoi, while regional international routes include Kuala Lumpur and Bangkok.

-Jetstar offers an airport shuttle to/from Duong Dong.
+Jetstar offers an airport shuttle to/from Duong Dong town.
 Cost is 50,000 dong per person.
-From transport from town to the airport, you or your hotel can call their hotline T: (077) 660 8686.
+For transport from town to the airport, you or your hotel can call their hotline T: (077) 660 8686.

-Meter taxis are lined up out from.
+Metered taxis are lined up out front.
 A 20,000 dong surcharge applies for taxis leaving the airport.

-There are three ATMs under the outside stairwell that connects to the second floor departures level.
+There are ATMs under the outside stairwell that connects to the second floor departures level.

-Weather permitting, ferries make the trip at least once a day from both Ha Tien and Rach Gia to Phu Quoc and in the reverse.
+Weather permitting, fast ferries make the trip at least once a day from both Ha Tien and Rach Gia to Phu Quoc and in the reverse.
 The vast majority of travellers take the catchily-named Superdong fast ferry, which is efficient, orderly, air-con and comfortable.
 Seating is assigned and you even get a bottle of water, a moist towelette and entertainment on flatscreen TVs.
+Phu Quoc Express is another popular operator.

 The Superdong office in town has English speaking staff and is open daily from 06:00 to 20:30.
 Superdong ferries arrive/depart from Bai Vong Pier on the east coast of Phu Quoc.
 When you buy your ferry ticket, you can also purchase a bus transfer to/from the pier for only 30,000 dong per person.
 The bus leaves the office one hour before boat departure.

 More departures can be added during peak holiday seasons (Saturday, Sunday, Tet and during summer months of May to July).
-In times of rough weather, when winds exceed safe levels, boats can be cancelled for days on end – in which every scrambles to get a flight.
+In times of rough weather, when winds exceed safe levels, boats can be cancelled for days on end—in which case everyone scrambles to get a flight.
 Weather is more unpredictable in rainy season and flying may save you from the headache.

 Phu Quoc to Ha Tien: Departs at 08:00, 13:00.
 Takes 1 hour 15 minutes and costs adults 230,000 dong, children 160,000 dong, elderly 195,000 dong, disabled 170,000 dong.
 On Saturday, Sunday, public and summer holidays, extra departures may be added at 09:45 or 10:00 and 14:30.